Basic Tuning Approach

 This is an Advanced Level product.
 Due to hundreds of different aquarium plumbing setups, pumps, sumps, ect, Synergy Reef DOES NOT Provide specific tuning assistance with this overflow.
 We can provide basic installation assistance, but setup and tuning to your aquarium is up to you.
 This can be done by anyone as long as you take the time to properly setup your system.
 Proper plumbing of the overflow to the sump also plays a big part in turning the overflow, not just the internal plumbing.
 If you are not capable of doing this, please hire a professional to do so.

 The overflow is designed with 1.5" Drains, but can be reduced down to 1" to fit your needs.
+1.5" Drains are going to give you the full capacity of the overflow with 2500 GPH maximum flow.
 Reducing down to 1" will reduce the maximum flow rate to under 1500 GPH.
 This guide for tuning the overflow is based on 1.5" Drains.
-For 1" drains you will have to use your best judment for tuning.
+For 1" drains you will have to use your best judgment for tuning.

 You will need to use a Gate Valve to properly tune the overflow.
 We DO NOT recommend using a ball valve.
 Ball valves are only used for On/Off functions and not for adjusting water flow.
 A gate valve will allow for the proper fine tuning of the overflow's flow to properly balance the drains.